-The Boards have adopted a policy on selective disclosure of portfolio holdings (including, but not limited to, portfolio securities holdings, asset allocations, sector allocations, and other portfolio holdings statistics, collectively referred to herein as "portfolio holdings").
-The policy provides that neither a Fund, nor its advisor, sub-advisor, administrator, transfer agent nor distributor (each, a "Fund Service Provider") will disclose the Funds' portfolio holdings to any person other than in accordance with the policy.
-Under the policy, neither a Fund, any Fund Service Provider, nor any of their affiliated persons may receive any compensation in any form, whether in cash or otherwise, in connection with the disclosure of portfolio holdings.
-A Fund Service Provider may provide portfolio holdings to third parties if such information has been included in the Funds' public filings as required by the SEC or other filings, reports or disclosure documents as the SEC or other applicable regulatory authorities may require.
-The Advisor may post the following portfolio holdings on its website or any website maintained for the Funds or otherwise in a manner available to all shareholders: (1) no earlier than ten calendar days after the end of each month, the month-end top-ten portfolio holdings; and/or (2) no earlier than ten calendar days after the end of each calendar quarter, the complete quarter-end portfolio holdings.
+The Board has adopted a policy on selective disclosure of portfolio holdings (including, but not limited to, portfolio securities holdings, asset allocations, sector allocations, and other portfolio holdings statistics, collectively referred to herein as "portfolio holdings").
+The policy provides that neither the Fund, nor its advisor, administrator, transfer agent nor distributor (each, a "Fund Service Provider") will disclose the Fund's portfolio holdings to any person other than in accordance with the policy.
+Under the policy, neither the Fund, any Fund Service Provider, nor any of their affiliated persons may receive any compensation in any form, whether in cash or otherwise, in connection with the disclosure of portfolio holdings.
+A Fund Service Provider may provide portfolio holdings to third parties if such information has been included in the Fund's public filings as required by the SEC or other filings, reports or disclosure documents as the SEC or other applicable regulatory authorities may require.
+The Advisor may post the following portfolio holdings on its website or any website maintained for the Fund or otherwise in a manner available to all shareholders: (1) no earlier than ten calendar days after the end of each month, the month-end top-ten portfolio holdings.
 This information may then be separately provided to any person commencing the day after it is first published on the website.
-Such information shall remain available on the website at least until the Funds file with the SEC their annual/semi-annual shareholder report that includes such period or its report on Form N-PORT for the last month of the Fund's first or third fiscal quarters.
+Such information shall remain available on the website at least until the Fund file with the SEC their annual/semi-annual shareholder report that includes such period or its report on Form N-PORT for the last month of the Fund's first or third fiscal quarters.

-Portfolio holdings information that is not filed with the SEC or not otherwise required to be disclosed by the SEC or other applicable regulatory authorities, may be provided to third parties only if a Fund has a legitimate business purpose for doing so, the third-party recipients are required to keep all portfolio holdings information confidential and are prohibited from trading on the information they receive.
-In order to ensure that the disclosure of a Fund's non-public portfolio holdings is in the best interests of the Fund's shareholders and to avoid any potential or actual conflicts of interest with the Fund Service Providers or other affiliated persons, disclosure to such third parties must be authorized by the Funds' President and approved in advance by the applicable Fund's Board.
-Under the policy, each Board is to receive information, on a quarterly basis, regarding any disclosures of non-public portfolio holdings information that were permitted during the preceding quarter.
-Such authorization, pre-approval and reporting is not required for disclosure by the Funds' administrator to providers of auditing, custody, proxy voting and other services to the Funds, as well as rating and ranking organizations.
+Portfolio holdings information that is not filed with the SEC or not otherwise required to be disclosed by the SEC or other applicable regulatory authorities, may be provided to third parties only if the Fund has a legitimate business purpose for doing so, the third-party recipients are required to keep all portfolio holdings information confidential and are prohibited from trading on the information they receive.
+In order to ensure that the disclosure of the Fund's non-public portfolio holdings is in the best interests of the Fund's shareholders and to avoid any potential or actual conflicts of interest with the Fund Service Providers or other affiliated persons, disclosure to such third parties must be authorized by the Fund's President and approved in advance by the Board.
+Under the policy, the Board is to receive information, on a quarterly basis, regarding any disclosures of non-public portfolio holdings information that were permitted during the preceding quarter.
+Such authorization, pre-approval and reporting is not required for disclosure by the Fund's administrator to providers of auditing, custody, proxy voting and other services to the Fund, as well as rating and ranking organizations.
 In general, each recipient of non-public portfolio holdings information must sign a confidentiality and non-trading agreement, although this requirement will not apply when the recipient is otherwise subject to a duty of confidentiality.

-Under the policy, the Funds' President has authorized the release of information regarding the Funds' portfolio holdings on a daily basis to providers of auditing, custody, proxy voting, legal and other services to the Funds, currently including:
+Under the policy, the Fund's President has authorized the release of information regarding the Fund's portfolio holdings on a daily basis to providers of auditing, custody, proxy voting, legal and other services to the Fund, currently including: